MicrosoftDocs/dynamics365smb-docs/business-central/ui-define-granular-permissions.md

 ## Assign permissions per company

 When you have multiple companies in Business Central, managing permissions across companies requires thoughtful consideration.
-You typically wouldn't want users to have identical access rights to all companies. companies.
+You might not want users to have identical access rights to all companies.
 Instead, you may need to grant users' permissions based on their company affiliations.
-When assigning permission sets to individual users or user groups, you have the flexibility to select a specific company to which the permission set applies.
+To support this scenario when assigning permission sets to individual users or user groups, you have the option to select a specific company to which the permission set applies.
 Notably, the company isn't explicitly specified within the permission set; rather, it's determined when the permission set is assigned to the user or group.

 ## Manage permissions through user groups